VJander/Maule-Basin/readme.md

     ```

 3. **Generate Visual Results**: The following files were used to generate visual results from every stage of the model
       * *GISMap*: Folder that contains every file to generate the GIS Map of the study zone in Figure 1.
+QGIS foftware required for opening.
       * *Scenarios.py*: Generates Figure 2, the impact of different climate change scenarios over Armerillo's Station monthly projected flow between 2020 and 2060.
       * *Embalses2.py*: Generates Figure 3, the model calibration by reservoir levels comparison.
       * *Performance.py*: Generates Figure 6, the Climate Change projected impacts over system performance.